 Debbie joined Children’s Therapy Solutions after working for Manatee County Schools for 35 years.
 She earned her undergraduate degree from the University of Florida and her Masters degree from Florida State University.
 Debbie has vast experience working with a variety of ages and disorders.
 She has extensive experience working with children having autism, language based reading disorders, mental health, ADHD, stuttering, voice, language and speech disorders.
 She participated many years on the cleft palate team through Children’s Medical Services.
 Debbie has also been an adjunct professor for Nova University.
 She enjoys keeping current with latest therapy trends earning ACE awards from the American Speech Language-Hearing Association.
 Debbie finds working with her clients and their family to be very rewarding.
 She truly believes that it takes a village to raise a child.

-Caitlin Kellogg, M.A.
-CF-SLP
+Caitlin Kellogg, M.A.CCC-SLP

 Caitlin earned her Master’s in Speech-Language Pathology from Edinboro University of Pennsylvania.
 She always had a desire to become a part of a field that would allow her to help make a positive impact in the lives of those in need, and speech has given her just that.
 Caitlin had the opportunity to complete a 14-week internship at Children’s Therapy Solutions and is happy to return to Florida joining the speech therapy team full time.
 Caitlin strives to make her therapy sessions enjoyable, creative, individualized, and let’s not forget…FUN!
 She aims to make differences in the lives of her clients one day at a time.
 In her spare time, she enjoys being outdoors, spending time with friends and family, cooking/eating (let’s be honest!), music, and simply just trying new things!